Mark-i7/WhereToEat/README.md

 # WhereToEat?
-## An application for the peoples who lives in USA and can't decide where to go eat when they are hungry
+## An application for the peoples who lives in USA and can't decide where to go eat when they are hungry :hamburger: :pizza: :fries: :spaghetti: :cake:
 <p>
   The application contains a splash screen.
 </p>